 This document provides material information about the Fisher Funds TWO KiwiSaver Scheme (the Scheme) to help you make an informed decision about investing in the Scheme.
-It is an important document and it supports the Scheme's Product Disclosure Statement (PDS) and Statement of Investment Policy and Objectives (SIPO), which can be found on the Disclose Register or on our website ff2kiwisaver.co.nz.
+It is an important document and it supports the Scheme's Product Disclosure Statement (PDS) and Statement of Investment Policy and Objectives (SIPO), which can be found on the Disclose Register or on our website fisherfunds.co.nz/fisher-funds-two/forms-and-documents.